 These dyestuffs and techniques listed are amazing sources of pink colour, but any natural dyes will begin to fade with use and exposure to light unless you properly scour and mordant your textiles before dyeing.

-There’s so much more to learn about natural dyes than I can say in one blog post.
+There’s so much more to learn about dyeing with avocado and using natural dyes than I can say in one blog post.
 If you’ve caught the natural dye bug and want to start the journey of learning everything you can, why not sign up to our detailed Living Colour with the Five Elements online natural dyeing workshop?

 I’ll go over how to scour and mordant, the best practices for preparing your textiles for optimal colour uptake, and teach you how to dye with many, many other dyestuffs to create a true colour story.
 You can even learn about techniques for different results and textures.